Deep Log-Likelihood Ratio Quantization: Conclusions

 In this paper, a deep learning-based log-likelihood ratio quantization algorithm for uncorrelated fading channels was introduced.
 It is recognized that the number of sufficient statistics required to recover the LLR values is equal to three and an autoencoder is designed and trained to extract a latent representation of that exact dimension, while being robust to quantization noise when recovering the LLR values.

-Using an autoencoder and a uniform quantization function, we have shown that we can achieve compression factors of $2.7$ and two versus simple scalar quantization for standalone and HARQ scenarios, respectively, when a standard rate-1/2 LDPC code is used in conjuction with 256-QAM modulation.
-At the same time, our method is competitive with state-of-the-art quantization algorithms.
+Using an autoencoder and a uniform quantization function, we have shown that we can achieve compression factors of $2.7$ and $2$ times for standalone and HARQ scenarios, respectively, when a standard rate-1/2 LDPC code is used in conjuction with 256-QAM modulation.
 Other advantages are a width of the hidden layers on the order $\mathcal{O}(K)$ and the fact that the same autoencoder is trained and used across a wide range of SNR values.
 The proposed scheme has a wide range of applications, including, but not limited to, HARQ scenarios, relay and feedback channels.